Exact analytical solutions in inhomogeneous magnetic fields for linear asteroseismic waves: General treatment

-where the amplitude, $\hat{\uu}(k_x, k_y, z, \omega)$, depends on height, $z$.
-Substituting in \eq{Eperturbation}, we obtain three coupled ordinary differential equations (ODEs) for the three components of velocity $\hat{u}_x,\hat{u}_y,\hat{u}_z$.
-We nondimensionalize them following the same prescription described in the section~\ref{sec:ndim} to obtain:
+where $\hat{\uu}(k_x, k_y, z, \omega)$ is the amplitude of the perturbation at the wavenumbers $(k_x, k_y)$ with frequency $\omega$.
+This expansion when substituted in Eq.~\eqref{Eperturbation} yields a set of three coupled ordinary differential equations for the three components of the velocities $\hat{u}_x,\hat{u}_y$, and $\hat{u}_z$.
+Using the Einstein convention (summing repeated indices), we find